gusutabopb/aioinflux/docs/usage.rst

 Client modes
 ------------

-Despite the library's name, :class:`~aioinflux.client.InfluxDBClient` can also run in non-async mode (a.k.a ``blocking``) mode.
+Despite the library's name, |client| can also run in non-async mode (a.k.a ``blocking``) mode.
 It can be useful for debugging and exploratory data analysis.